ryankosgit/RubiksCube/README.md

 <img width="635" alt="DemoPic" src="https://github.com/user-attachments/assets/fecc1a66-6326-4527-906d-c8587b8b9985" />

+# How to Turn the Cube

 Now we can get to the fun part...turning the cube!
 First, it's important to understand the notation of the cube.
-Since the cube has 6 faces, there are six letters that correspond to turning each face.
+Since the cube has 6 faces, there are six letters that correspond to each of its faces.
 ```
 R = Right Face (Red)
 L = Left Face (Orange)